DomasM/Topas4InfoTemp00/_pages/03_changelog.md

 ### Changed behaviors

 1. (S) Direct communication with motor board using WinUSB enabled for boards with six-motor extension boards
-1. (C) Various new access keys, "Save current position" changed to Alt+P
+1. (C) Various new access keys, 'Save current position' changed to Alt+P
 1. (C) NumPad keys can be used to focus motors too